claudiainbytes/feedreader-jasmine-testing/README.md

 ## Demo

-If you want to play this project, click here: [Feedreader Jasmine Testing Suites Demo](https://www.youtube.com/watch?v=E5QiTgOLPKA)
+If you want to play this project, click here: [Feedreader Jasmine Testing Suites On GitPages](https://claudiainbytes.github.io/feedreader-jasmine-testing/)

 ## Requirements